Maryland State Arts Councilors

 Carole AlexanderAnne Arundel County

 Carole Alexander is a resident of Annapolis, Maryland and formerly of Prince George’s County.
 She has been active in arts advocacy for the last twenty years.
 She is an independent consultant specializing in creative special events, marketing, fundraising and community outreach.
-Carole attributes her professional successes to serving with creative people on numerous boards, including the...
+Carole attributes her professional successes to serving with...
 Read More

 Shelley MorhaimBaltimore County

 Shelley Morhaim was appointed to the Maryland State Arts Council in July 2013.
 She is a writer and filmmaker.
 Among her credits are the award-winning documentary The Next Industrial Revolution and the Arts Education in Maryland Schools (AEMS) film Hard Fun: Transforming American Education Through the Arts.
-Morhaim has served on the boards of the Baltimore Jewish Council, the...
+Morhaim has served...
 Read More

 Carla Du PreeHoward County